opioidsph/opioidsph.github.io/_pages/cv.md

 Qualified professionals, everywhere in Europe
 ======
-The Opioids Public Health Association is developeing a network of professionnals all over Europe, aiming at providing a reliable insight for opioid prescription in every hospital and every community.
-These qualified physicians, pharmacists and nurses are at patients' and other professionnals' disposal and can offer guidance, assistance and information on prescription opioids, opioid addiction and opioid-free analgesia.
+The Opioids Public Health Association is developeing a network of professionals all over Europe, aiming at providing a reliable insight for opioid prescription in every hospital and every community.
+These qualified physicians, pharmacists and nurses are at patients' and other professionals' disposal and can offer guidance, assistance and information on prescription opioids, opioid addiction and opioid-free analgesia.

 France
 ======